RakhithJK/dbeaver-dbeaver-wiki/New-Table-creation.md

    ![](images/tutorial_images/11a_ForeignKey.png)

-**Note**: If needed, specify the desired behavior for when a row is deleted or updated from the main table, using the 'on delete' and 'on update' clauses.</br></br>
+   **Note**: If needed, specify the desired behavior for when a row is deleted or updated from the main table, using the 'on delete' and 'on update' clauses.

 3. Save the table.